 More than anything else right now, buyers want one thing and one thing only.

 Your ideal customers don’t want to be sold to.
 They want candid, thorough answers to their questions.
 They want real, substantive solutions to their everyday problems.

-These are difficult times.
 Buyers don’t want to be cheated out of their money or convinced to buy something that isn’t right for them.
-We, as human beings in general, are craving humanity, care, and understanding — even from brands.
+Human beings crave humanity, care, and understanding — even from brands.

-Maybe people aren’t ready or equipped to buy from you right now (and they might be ready by early next year), but that doesn’t mean you stop building your relationship with them.
+Even if people aren’t ready or equipped to buy from you right now, that doesn’t mean you stop building your relationship with them.

-The more they trust the information you can give your audience through your content, videos, pillar pages, and so on, the more likely they are to come to you when they are finally ready to make that buying decision that makes them (at last) one of your buyers.
+The more they trust the information you give through your content, videos, pillar pages, and so on, the more likely they are to come to you when they are finally ready to make that buying decision that makes them (at last) one of your buyers.

 But it doesn’t have to be.
 Your audience isn’t a group of faceless beings out there to poke holes in what you have to say.
-They’re people.
-In this environment, they’re people who are hungering for an honest connection.
-So give them what they want.
+They’re people who are looking for information they can trust.

-While you might not be able to meet in a physical setting, bring your company together by having everyone buy-in to your strategy.
+In order to meet that need, bring your company together by having everyone buy-in to your content strategy.
 Plan to dedicate someone on your team to creating content that is truthful and relatable.
 And build the content with the entire organization participating.

-Celebrate what you can and laugh about what you can’t control.
-Be kind and honest with yourself and with your audience.
-And plan to give yourself the tools you need to make the next year — and your 2021 strategy — better than the last.
+This is not easy.
+Remember to take it slow and to be kind and honest with yourself and with your audience.
+Be sure to give yourself the tools you need to make the next year — and your 2022 strategy — exactly what you want it to be.